-Guest NickLondon Posted February 23 Report Share Posted February 23 I am the leaseholder of a flat in a “higher risk” building (over 18m).
+Guest NickLondon Posted February 23 Report Posted February 23 I am the leaseholder of a flat in a “higher risk” building (over 18m).
 After a recent inspection (as mandated by the building safety act) I received a report from the managing agent of the building that my door needs to be replaced and I am responsible.
 I have checked my lease and I am indeed financially responsible to replace it.
 I want to get this done as soon as possible so I can sell my flat without worrying about the door being raised as an issue during the sale.
 But the managing agent and the lease advice service state I need building control approval to replace my door - see https://www.lease-advice.org/faq/i-own-the-front-door-to-my-flat-and-want-to-replace-it-what-do-i-do/ I contacted the local authority but they say higher risk building are dealt with by the Building Safety Regulator and sent a link to this application process for which the requirements are mind boggling and way beyond my abilities https://www.gov.uk/guidance/managing-building-control-approval-applications-for-higher-risk-buildings I have contacted A LOT of fire door installers.
 None will complete this application for me as ALL of them say it is not necessary.
 They all say because they have 3rd party certification such as BM Q-mark or Warrington FIRAS they are able to certify the install.
 “We have installed thousands of doors and it’s fine” kind of thing.
 BUT to be sure, I contacted the Building Safety Regulator.
 They said: “Fire door replacement can be undertaken as part of a ‘competent person scheme’.
 This means installers who are registered within a scheme can self-certify certain types of building work instead of this work requiring building regulations approval from a third party such as BSR.”
 The schemes they named are: Blue Flame Certification, CERTASS, Certsure, Fensa, NAPIT, ASSURE But everyone tells me these have nothing to do with Fire Doors so few (if any) are members of these schemes.
 Even the couple that happen to be a member of one say they think this is nonsense as they wouldn’t know what to do because it just doesn’t apply.
 So… how on earth am I supposed to get a fire door installed that has both the correct certification AND satisfies building control?
 It just seems impossible!
 Does anybody understand how this is supposed to work?
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts